MBK070/BANKSWIFT-FUNDS-MANAGER/README.md

 5. Delete their account

-Features that still need to be added:
+Features that need to be added:

 1. Log out
 2. Dynamic Log out timer